fabiuslongo/pycaspar/README.md

 ---------------

-In the scope of a distinct session, during a normal converasation, it it most likely that words with same lemmas are considered to have the same meaning.
-Since slight differences in the POS classification and/or differences in the choice of the synsets might lead also to unsuccessful reasoning, by setting GMC_ACTIVE = true in the section GROUNDED_MEANING_CONTEXT, it is possible to set all labels with the same lemma to the first synset value encountered of them.
+In the scope of a distinct session, during a normal converasation, it is most likely that words with same lemmas are considered to have the same meaning.
+Since slight differences in the POS classification and/or synset choices might lead also to unsuccessful reasoning, by setting GMC_ACTIVE = true in the section GROUNDED_MEANING_CONTEXT, it is possible to set all labels with the same lemma to the first synset value encountered of them.